business analytics

 3. Manufacturing reporting

 Manufacturers need optimized production capabilities to ensure they ship the highest quality products.
-By timely tracking important manufacturing KPIs, businesses can monitor the efficiency of their operations, strengthen supplier relationships, and minimize downtime, unlocking higher revenue streams and cost savings.
+By leveraging the right manufacturing analytics software and timely tracking important KPIs, businesses can monitor the efficiency of their operations, strengthen supplier relationships, and minimize downtime, unlocking higher revenue streams and cost savings.
 Here are some critical manufacturing KPIs you can track in your dashboards:

 • Defect rate